lucasmoten/ods19/cmd/odrive-test-cli/README.md

 COMMANDS:
      example-conf	print an example configuration file
-     test-connection	establish connection to odrive and check for erros upload		upload file to odrive
+     test-connection	establish connection to odrive and check for errors upload		upload file to odrive
      test-fill		upload a sample of random files and directories to the server